 and once it is cold it can be added to a bowl of plain yogurt or topped on desserts like I did with these lemon thumbprint cookies, but feel no shame if it goes from spoon straight into your mouth!

 This curd is much lower in sugar than my classic lemon curd recipe with only 1 carb per serving.
 Still the same delicious flavors and less calories too if you monitor that macronutrient.
-This curd is is calculated to serve six, but wait until you see the treat I made that stretched this into 24 servings!
-Can’t wait?
-Add this curd to these individual pavlova nests!
+Add this curd to these individual pavlova nests or how about making sugar free lemon curd bites?!

 |Granulated Sugar Curd|| |